Xiaoton3/ShoPETfy/README.md

 <br>

 ### Function 2 - Find prices and discount info for chosen category
-The purpose of this function is to
+The purpose of this function is to display lowest product information for the chosen cateogry, it also displays a price comparison by the 3 channels (Chewy, Amazon, Petsmart).

+There are 2 pet category options:
+1. Pet Toys
+2. Pet Treats

 <br>